 As stated, the external style of the X-Pro3 is incredibly like the previous versions.
 The camera keeps that traditional rangefinder styling that the X-Pro line is well-known for.
 The entire size, shape, and fat are, for the most part, nearly similar to its predecessor, despite adjustments in construction and construction.
 Rather than a full-on magnesium alloy building, the brand new X-Pro3 combines a mag-alloy chassis sandwiched between titanium best and bottom plates.
-The result can be a wonderfully solid camera that by no means feels or produces a surrounding of chintziness.
-I’m nearly sure why Fujifilm made a decision to tweak the structure of the X-Pro3 — it didn’t execute a comparable magnesium and titanium hybrid construction for the X-T3 — nevertheless, the precise titanium used is reported to be stronger and scratch-resistant than stainless.
+The result can be a wonderfully solid camera that feels or produces a surrounding of chintziness by no means.
+I’m nearly sure why Fujifilm decided to tweak the structure of the X-Pro3 — it didn’t execute a comparable magnesium and titanium hybrid construction for the X-T3 — nevertheless, the precise titanium used is reported to be stronger and scratch-resistant than stainless.
 The result, nevertheless, ought to be a supremely long-lasting camera that also maintains its comprehensive weather-sealing.
 A earn all-around, in my book.

 Fujifilm X-Pro3: Controls

 Generally, the control scheme of the X-Pro3 is very similar to the previous model, with the same basic control layout: front and back control dials, locking shutter speed dial with integrated “pull-up band” for adjusting ISO, huge exposure compensation dial, and for nearly all cases, aperture control on the zoom lens itself.
 However, there were some notable changes in terms of button design and, of course, a substantial change to the rear LCD design, which I’ll discuss a bit later.